-VoIP services are provided by carriers and carriage service providers (CSPs) using telecommunications networks to supply communications services to the public.
+carriage service providers - those who use a telecommunications network unit to supply carriage services to the public.

 Carriers must hold a carrier licence unless an exemption applies or a nominated carrier declaration (NCD) is in place for that network unit.